The tenzir-test harness discovers and runs

 Troubleshooting

-Section titled “Troubleshooting”- Missing binaries – Ensure
+Section titled “Troubleshooting”- Missing binaries – The harness auto-detects binaries on

 error: truein frontmatter when a non-zero exit is expected. - Skipped tests – Use

 --jobs 1to serialize worker logs, and enable--debug(or setTENZIR_TEST_DEBUG=1) when you need to trace comparisons and fixture activity.
+Note that--debugautomatically enables verbose output.